 Cross-Border E-Commerce and Independent Sites:

-Value: Address trust issues before purchase with local currencies, local-language product descriptions, and customer service, significantly improving international order conversion rates.
+Value: Solve trust issues before purchase by displaying prices in local currencies, product descriptions in local languages, and customer service, significantly improving international order conversion rates.

 Application: Deploy hreflang tags on product detail pages to ensure each SKU is accurately indexed by Google Shopping ads and organic search in the target market.